-Here are some tips on looking for longline bras for certain shapes and sizes as well as stylistic attributes that will help alleviate bra concerns:
+Here are some tips on shopping for longline bras for certain shapes/sizes as well as stylistic attributes that will help alleviate bra concerns:

 While this universally flattering style bra is pretty awesome, there are a few downsides to look out for when shopping for this style bra.

-Keep in mind though, these are not entirely negatives to the bra, as many differing styles and modern adjustments have been made to update where the traditional longline bra styles fell short.
+Keep in mind though, that these are not entirely negatives to the bra, as many different styles and modern adjustments have been made to update where the traditional longline bra styles fell short.
 Yay technology and design updates!

 If you have a shorter torso, you will be limited in the length of the extra fabric that wraps your mid-section.
 An easy fix for this is to look for styles with shorter fabric “extensions”, so they aren’t cutting into your waistline.